Energinet-DataHub/energy-origin/domains/transfer/README.md

 ### Testing Strategy for New API Versions
 Our approach to testing new API versions involves:

-- Creating new test folders named according to the new API version.
+- Creating new test Class for the tests of the new API versioned endpoints.
-- Developing test files within these folders specifically for the new API version, containing only the relevant tests.
+- Writing tests within that class specifically for the new API version, containing only the relevant tests.

 This selective testing strategy aligns with our API versioning approach, maintaining efficiency and focus in our testing framework.